alan-turing-institute/ModMon/README.md

-# DECOVID-ModMon
+# ModMon

 _Work in progress_

-Model monitoring framework originally developed for DECOVID.
+Model monitoring framework originally developed for the DECOVID project.
 A way for analysts to automate the calculation of performance metrics for pre-trained models on new data as it becomes available.

 ### Documentation